holepunchto/drives/README.md

 drives mirror <src> <dst>
 ```

-Use `--live` for real-time mirroring, and `--verbose` to show all logs.
+Use `--live` for real-time mirroring.

-Use `--dry-run` to disable writing, and remember there is `--help` for more.
+Use `--dry-run` to disable writing changes.
+There is `--help` for more.

 Note: it ignores `.drives`, `.git`, `.github`, `.DS_Store`, and `package-lock.json` entries.